rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 does not belong to its own section.
 And, because of that, a parent section can never be a subsection to itself.

-Note that a section is for the same reason technically a strict subset of its parent section.
+Note that a section is for the same reason technically a "strict subset" of its parent section.
 That is, because a parent section always has more content nodes than any of its subsections.

-Note that this prevents a section hierarchy from having loops and/or cycles.

 **CLARIFICATION**
-A subsequent sectioning node (type-1 or type-2), which is a sibling to a type-1 sectioning node, can never declare a subsection to that presequent type-1 section.
+A sectioning node (type-1 or type-2), which is a subsequent (or next) sibling of a type-1 sectioning node, can never declare a subsection to that presequent type-1 section.

 That is, because the presequent section will be closed (due to its parent container) before the subsequent sectioning node can even be entered.
 Consequently, both sections can not share any content nodes.
-And, because of that, the definition of the terms "inner section" and "subsection" are not applicable.
+And, because of that, the definition of the terms "inner section" and "subsection" do not apply.

-Note that the subsequent section can also not be redefined (e.g. via a close modifier) to be an inner section of the closed presequent section.
+Note that the subsequent section can also not be redefined (e.g. via a close modifier) to be an inner section of the already closed presequent section.
 Any such definition would (seemingly) produce a conflict, as both sections are by structural relationship independent from each other (seemingly, as all such modifiers are always understood to be with regards to open presequent sections, never with regards to closed presequent sections).